NightStar3/zerovsh-patcher/readme.txt

 ---- Bugs ----

-Prompt for disabling bluetooth when using usb or camera with clock and calendar enabled Umd, and umd update shows a blank image with clock and calendar enabled
+-Prompt for disabling bluetooth when using usb or camera with clock and calendar enabled -Umd, and umd update shows a blank image with clock and calendar enabled -Does not work on 1k psp

 (Feel free to report new bugs)